One Breast Or Two Per Feed?

 Keeping a baby on one breast per feed—or for a specified block of time—is generally a way to decrease a breast milk supply.
 Offering the other breast after your baby has finished the first side, or switching between breasts (see box) is generally a way to increase a milk supply.

 • If you have a low storage capacity then keeping to one breast is potentially denying your baby half his milk or more.
-Your baby may need the “hindmilk” from both breasts.
+Your baby may need the “hindmilk” from both breasts at each feed.

 • If you have a high storage capacity and an abundance of milk, keeping to one breast per feed, or for a block of time, may work well.